-Invasion and community ecology of tick-borne disease transmission in New England
+Invasion and community ecology of tick-borne disease transmission in Maine

 Due to the combination of climate change and an expanding human-wildlife interface accompanying land development, Maine has seen a five-fold increase in Lyme disease incidence over the past decade, and several emerging tick-borne diseases (e.g., babesiosis, anaplasmosis, Powassan virus) are on the rise.
 A major focus of our research is understanding the patterns and socio-ecological mechanisms of the range expansion of tick-borne disease in Maine.
-We are considering the impacts of climate change and land use decision-making (e.g., silviculture) on disease transmission dynamics.
-We also are conducting a tick-borne disease entomological risk assessment in Acadia National Park.
+As part of this research, we study the impacts of climate change on the blacklegged tick life cycle, such as tick overwinter survival and host-seeking behavior.

 Coupled dynamics of tourism and the spread of mosquito-borne viruses